JhoaoAle/WikipediaGraphClassification/README.md

 ### 🚀 Running the Pipeline

-The data processing pipeline consists of three main stages.
+The data processing pipeline consists of four main stages.
 Each stage writes its output to the data/ directory and is idempotent, meaning if the target file already exists, rerunning the script will verify the timestamp and exit without reprocessing.

-#### Step 0: Ingest Data
+#### Step 0: Ingest Data (Optional)

 Download the latest Simple English Wikipedia dump (approximately 60 MB).
 This step only needs to be run once, or you can skip it if you plan to parse from a URL directly in the next step.